joellord/strapi/README.md

 Now go ahead and create your front-end application.
 You could use a React, VueJS or Angular application here but for the sake of this demo, it will be a simple HTML file.
 This file will do a `fetch` from the Strapi API to download the data and then create the necessary elements on the page using some JavaScript.

 The HTML page will have a single `div` where the content will be displayed.
+You can creat his index.html file in the /front folder.

+_front/index.html_
 ```
 <body>
   <div id="content"></div>